vertilia/sample/README.md

 All application-specific code is placed in corresponding sub-directories of an `app` folder: models, views, controllers, environment configurations and translations.

-All user interface messages are handled by Text class from Vertilia Toolkit, which allows for full externalization of localization process.

-First, the messages are collected from source code and stored in .PO files with `gettext` utility.
-Then human translators prepare a new language translation using standard tools that work with .PO files.
-Finally, the fully translated .PO file is converted to php format and merged with the source code.

 ## Features

 + composer-managed project dependencies